zdravkov/kendo-docs/getting-started/web/toolbar/overview.md

 ### Custom Templates

-The ToolBar widget allows the developer to define custom control elements via templates.
+The ToolBar widget allows the developer to define custom items.

-> Unline all other commands the template one does not need a type.
-If a template is provided the type will be ignored.
-By default the developer should provide both `template` and `overflowTemplate` in order to determine how the command will be rendered in the command overflow popup.
-If the command should not appear in the command overflow popup its `overflow` property should be set to "never".
+Unlike all other commands the template command does not need a type set.
+If a template is provided the type property will be ignored.
+By default, you should define both `template` and `overflowTemplate` in order to specify how the command will be rendered in the command overflow popup.
+If the command should not appear in the command overflow popup its `overflow` property should be set to `"never"`.

 ##### Example - add a template command